-Do you want tea, love?
-Please, take some to read this lively interview.
-Or even better, grab a pint of lager!
+Prepare some tea to read this lively interview.
 We’re about to learn more about this stunning and vibrant city that London is.

 Today, we will learn more about the multicultural London from Lizzie.
 Enjoy!